RespiraWorks/Ventilator/software/controller/README.md

 ./controller.sh debug -d e2 -c "get set"
 ```

+If you have the environment variable `SN` set to a registered device alias, then the script will pass that along to the `-d` argument for connecting.
+This then makes it possible for you to have local terminal sessions dedicated to deploying to and testing different devices without having to type out the alias every single time.

-Debug interface and manual testing utilities are in the [../utils](../utils) directory.
+For more info about the debug interface and other manual testing utilities, see the [../utils](../utils) directory.

 ## Common problems